-With Eid holidays and the long weekend approaching, most residents are likely packing their bags for a trip outside the country.
+With long Eid holidays approaching, most residents are likely packing their bags for a trip outside the country.
 While some might be flying out, a good number are expected to drive across to neighbouring countries.
-With the lush green mountains of Salalah, and the stunning seascapes of the Musandam Peninsula, Oman has always been a favourite destination among travellers during the holidays, and things are not going to be any different this time around.
+With the lush green mountains of Salalah and the stunning seascapes of the Musandam Peninsula, Oman has always been a favourite destination among travellers during the holidays, and things are not going to be any different this time around.
 So, if you happen to be among those choosing the long drive option this holiday season, there are a few things to bear in mind to avoid annoying complications.

 Even if you’ve gone through the drill of getting your car overhauled, oil changed, brakes, tyres and wipers inspected, there is one very important thing that needs to be checked before you set out; your vehicle’s insurance.
 Below are three essential points you need to know before crossing borders.

 1. Get the Orange Card